 “Engrave this in your brain: EVERY WRITER GETS REJECTED.
 You will be no different.”

 – John Scalzi

-If you would like to receive these quotes in book form you can find it within our free resource library.
+Love these quotes?
+Then you can find it in book form for free within our free resource library.
 Simply click and sign up below.

 For all aspiring authors I encourage you to check out my book WRITE A NON-FICTION BOOK IN 30 DAY.
 It outlines 35 strategic, foolproof steps to get your manuscript complete in one month & is available for only $4.99.
 Click below to check it out now.